 You may exchange shares of a Fund for the same class of shares of any other fund of the Trust or a fund of PIMCO Equity Series that offers the same class of shares, subject to any restriction on exchanges set forth in the applicable Fund's prospectus and any applicable sales charge and other rules, as described in the SAI.
-You may also exchange Class C shares of a Fund for Class C-2 shares of any other fund of the Trust, subject to any restriction on exchanges set forth in the applicable Fund's prospectus.
+You may also exchange Class C-2 shares of a Fund for Class C shares of any other Fund of the Trust or a fund of PIMCO Equity Series, or Class C shares of a Fund for Class C-2 shares of any other Fund of the Trust, subject to any restriction on exchanges set forth in the applicable Fund's prospectus.
 Shareholders interested in such an exchange may request a prospectus for these other funds by contacting the Trust.